-I make a percentage of money off the affiliate links provided in this post at no additional cost to you, thank you for your support.
+I make a percentage of money off the affiliate links provided in this post at no additional cost to you; thank you for your support.

 -Busy boards: along with puzzles, are busy boards.
 These are boards that have tasks or trinkets on them to keep toddlers busy!
 This one has a zipper, shoe laces, buckle clasp, switches, and more!
-This would also be a great investment for car rides and travelling.
+This would also be a great investment for car rides and traveling.

--Play sets: Some great play set options would be a nurses kit with all of their utensils like a stethoscope, play shots, blood pressure cuff, etc. or even a musical instrument set with a tambourine, triangle, and other instruments.
+-Play sets: Some great play set options would be a nurse's kit with all of their utensils like a stethoscope, play shots, blood pressure cuff, etc., or even a musical instrument set with a tambourine, triangle, and other instruments.
 These are great for encouraging creativity!

 -Activity Cube: I love activity cubes!
 You've probably seen these in a Dentist's or Dr.'s office as a kid.
-Each side of the cube has a different activity and there are usually a bunch of different ones to choose from.
-This is also an educational toy option that will offer lots of play time.
+Each side of the cube has a different activity, and there are usually a bunch of different ones to choose from.
+This is also an educational toy option that will offer lots of playtime.

 Playing outdoors is about to get a lot more fun!
 Here are some products to keep in mind while soaking in some Vitamin D.